lawinslow/blog/_posts/2023/2023-03-09-in-slack-problems-worth-solving.md

 users).
 Because Slack search is keyword based, and it's "Most relevant" sort doesn't seem to learn or improve with use, the more content you have in Slack, the worse search is.

-### Reverse Network Effect[^1]
+### Reverse Network Effect

 This is almost the opposite of how a lot of data-driven products work.
 The more you use a tool, the better it should get for your use-case.
 But with Slack, more content just means more potential false-positives for it's keyword-based search engine.
 Keyword search is just as likely to find irrelevant content on a random, un-important channel as it is to find what you want.

-I'm calling this the Reverse Network Effect.
+I'm calling this the Reverse Network Effect[^1].
 It directly competes with the normal Network Effect of Slack being more useful the more users are on it.

 Back when I was at Wayfair (and especially during the 100% remote pandemic times), I remember search for